kidwai/geth-js/README.md

 # geth-js

-A simple Node.js wrapper for geth.
+A simple Node.js controller for go-ethereum ('geth').

 ### Install